brunetto/brunetto.github.com/posts/starlab-gpu-installation.md

 #### Initial Conditions

-StarLab if provided with few tools to help (really?) you in this task.
+StarLab is provided with few tools to help (really?) you in this task.
 A common way to create ICs for [our simulations](http://arxiv.org/abs/1404.7147) is something like:

 `<ehm, I don't know if I can tell you, sorry man...:(>`